 Program Dates and Deadlines

-The Fall 2021 Internship Program runs from August 27 - December 2, 2021.
-The application deadline to the College of Arts and Science is March 7th, 2021.
-If you are accepted our office will send the materials to the Washington Centre by their deadline on April 7th.
+The Fall 2022 Internship (Virtual or Physical) Program runs from August 29, - December 2, 2022.
+The application deadline to the College of Arts and Science is March 31st, 2022.
+If you are accepted our office will send the materials to the Washington Centre by their posted deadline.

 The Washington Center for Internships and Academic Seminars is a non-profit educational institution headquartered in Washington, D.C.
 It provides undergraduates, graduate students and professionals with internship opportunities located mainly in Washington, D.C., and in selected cities abroad.
 The internship program consists of a work experience tailored to the student's interest and academic coursework.